sanjaynatesan/2048-solver/README.txt

 This program does not use any non-standard Python packages.

-To run this program, run GameManager.py
+To run this program, run GameManager.py using Python3